cheshyre/my-lab-notebook/README.md

 Markdown files are saved in the labbook directory under the `entries` directory.
 Output PDF files are generated in the `pdf` directory.
-These can be generated using the Makefile (currently not working) or the Python scripts in the `scripts` directory:
+These can be generated using the Makefile or the Python scripts in the `scripts` directory:

 ```
+make all
 python3 make_individual_pdfs.py [markdown_file]
 python3 make_labbook_pdf.py
 ```